-We talked to Gautam Bhatia about his views on the role and relevance of architects today in the society, particularly India.
-‘Has the profession distanced itself from the people at large?
-And, if it was only serving the elite?’ was the question discussion started with.
+We talked to Gautam Bhatia about the role and relevance of architects today in the society, particularly India.
+We asked, ‘Has the profession distanced itself from the people at large?
+And, if it was only serving the elite?’
+His response is following:

 Architect Gautam Bhatia eloquently puts it, ‘architects aren’t really needed anymore.’